r57zone/DSAdvance/README.md

 • **Driving don't work in games with DualSense support**<br>
 Launch DSAdvance first, and only then the game itself, the game can give priority to the emulated Xbox controller and driving will work.
 You can also enable "Only driving & aiming" emulation mode so that the controller will only turn on in driving mode.

+• **Keyboard emulation does not work in some games**<br>
+In some games, such as Max Payne or Crysis 2, this does not work, the reasons are still unknown.

 ## Download
 >Version for Windows 10.